Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1/README.md

 Now that we have the tables in our Fabric Lakehouse, we can create SQL views over them which will be used to load our Fabric Gold Lakehouse and/or our Fabric Data Warehouse.
 ### Create Data Warehouse Objects
-If you read the blog posts, you would have read that at this point in time the Lakehouse SQL Endpoint is not exposed in the Copy Data pipeline activity.
+If you read the original blog posts, you would know that at this point in time the Lakehouse SQL Endpoint is not exposed in the Copy Data pipeline activity.
 So while you can build SQL views in the Lakehouse, you can not leverage them in a Copy Data activity.
 Therefore, we will create the SQL Views in the Fabric Data Warehouse.
 1. Download the Datawarehouse SQL script file [located here](src/fabricdw/create-fabric-dw-objects.sql).
 1. Open the downloaded SQL script (create-fabric-dw-objects.sql) using notepad and copy the entire contents of the script.
 1. From the Fabric portal, go to you Fabric Workspace and open your Data Warehouse and